za3k/short-programs/README.md

                     get <pad>
                     delete <pad>

+embed-pdf-fonts
+---
+Embed missing fonts into a PDF.

+    Usage: embed-pdf-fonts <PDF>

 extract-alarmpi
 ---
 Downloads the latest version of Arch Linux for Raspberry Pi (aka alarmpi) as a .tar.gz file and converts it to an image file which can be copied directly to an SD card.